 Add 1 cup of the broth to roasting (sheet) pan and let sit for 10 minutes, then stir to scrape up all the brown bits on the bottom.
 Transfer this liquid to the Dutch oven.

 Add 6 1/2 cups of the broth (reserve 1/2 cup), bay leaf, sage and rosemary to the Dutch oven and bring to a boil.
 Reduce to a slow but steady simmer and cook, uncovered 1 hour.

-When ready to use, skim fat off broth and discard.
-Transfer broth to a medium size sauce pan and bring to a boil, then reduce to a steady simmer.
+When ready to use, skim the fat off broth and discard.
+Transfer broth to a large saucepan and bring to a boil, then reduce to a steady simmer.